 The little house is a rental house and has been renovated.
 Farming operations ceased, and most of the 400 acres were planted in pine trees under a conservation program.

-In perhaps the biggest change in over a century, Oak Grove will be adding an eco-friendly geothermal heating system to keep the main house in use all winter.
+In perhaps the biggest change in over a century, Oak Grove has added solar panels for electricity to keep the main house in use all winter.